Raylin009/hello_again/README.md

 * change todo state data shape from str to array
 * List will take an array of todo items and render it according to specification.
 * List.js Rendering itemsArray

+12.05.2020
+* Factor out the ListItem into its own component